LeoNero/crypto-and-number-theory-books/README.md

 I took a graduate-level course in Cryptography last semester and I liked it a lot, so I will go over these books for fun.

 Note: all files are handwritten notes, exported from my iPad.
-I'll convert them all to LateX one day :)
+I'll convert them all to LaTeX one day :)